perrystreetsoftware/cwac-loaderex/README.markdown

 Version
 -------
-This is version v0.6.0 of this module, meaning that it is an upstanding member of the community, for at least some community.
+This is version v0.7.0 of this module, meaning that its author really should consider formalizing v1.0.0 before too long...

 Demo
 ----